How to Manage Breach of Quiet Enjoyment Complaints from Houston Tenants

 It’s safe to say that everyone knows what it’s like to be interrupted by some type of disturbance coming from outside of their home.
 However, breach of quiet enjoyment complaints can involve more than these simple disruptions.

-Sometimes a complaint is founded on the landlord’s actions, like frequent inspections or restrictive lease terms.
+Sometimes a complaint is founded on the landlord’s control, like frequent inspections or restrictive lease terms.
 If left unresolved, it can give tenants the legal right to break the lease.

 What is a right to quiet enjoyment?

-Houston tenants have what is called a right to quiet enjoyment, which promises the right to live in a property peacefully, without being disturbed by other people.
-In addition to peace and quiet, this covenant also gives tenants the right to a clean and habitable property, the right to bar certain individuals from accessing the premises, and access to basic needs, like hot water and heat.
+Houston tenants have what is called a right to quiet enjoyment, which promises the right to live in a peaceful and quiet environment, without being disturbed by other people.
+In addition, this quiet enjoyment covenant also gives tenants the right to a clean and habitable rental property, the right to bar certain individuals from accessing the premises, and access to basic needs, like hot water and heat.
+Quiet enjoyment protects tenants from disturbances that can interfere with their peaceful use of the occupied rental property.

 Know what breaches the right to quiet enjoyment